 [Regulation 34 inserted in Gazette 4 Jul 1997 p.
 3526; amended in Gazette 4 Dec 2009 p.
 4924.]

-35. Fees
+35. Rebates of fees etc. in some cases

 The Authority may, on granting a mooring site licence, or on registering an authorised user, allow a rebate (to be calculated on a pro rata basis) of any fee, annual admission payment or annual authorised user payment where the mooring site licence, annual admission payment or annual authorised user payment will be of effect for a period of less than 6 months.

 [Regulation 35 inserted in Gazette 4 Jul 1997 p.
 3526; amended in Gazette 27 Jun 2003 p.
 2407; 4 Dec 2009 p.
 4924.]

 35A.
-Net worth of vessel
+Net worth of vessel, disputes as to

 If there is a dispute as to the net worth of a vessel between the Authority and a person claiming to be the owner of at least 25% of the net worth of the vessel, the Authority shall accept an independent valuation by a valuer nominated by the President of the Institute of Valuers.